 There are a several Chinese flourishes inside the St. Francis Xavier Parish Church.

-Binh Tay Market, the heart of Cholon; for more info see my original post about this place.
+Binh Tay Market, the heart of Cholon.

 Inside the newly refurbished Binh Tay Market.